-Hiking in Zermatt Hiking in Zermatt is one of the greatest gifts you could give yourself.
-Take a journey with me through some of the most beautiful country I have seen, in Zermatt Switzerland.
+Hiking in Zermatt is one of the greatest gifts you could give yourself.
+Take a journey with me through one of the most beautiful countries I have seen, in Zermatt Switzerland.
 Start your day off with a big breakfast and a heaping dose of patience with yourself.
 Zermatt Switzerland is 5,310 feet (1,620m) above sea level.
 At that altitude you will get winded no matter how ‘fit’ you are because the air will be thinner.

 Altitude sickness has nothing to do with your gender or fitness level, but it can lead to severe health complications if it is not addressed properly.
 Please review symptoms of altitude sickness so if it begins to happen to you, you will be able to address it properly.
 So if you feel out of breath, take frequent breaks and give your body time to catch up to the oxygen requirements.
 If you are an asthmatic (like me), be sure to bring your inhalers 🙂